FlyingOE/csv2xlsx/README.md

 I am sure there are much better, more Go-idiomatic ways to achieve this functionality.
 If you have feedback on how to improve the code or want to contribute, please do not hesitate to do so.
 I'd really like to improve my GO skills and learn things.
 As my spare time for coding is limited to some hours around midnight a week, so please have some patience with my answers.
-I am still amazed what you can accomplish within less than 500 lines of code in terms of making my admin part of life easier. :-)
+I am still amazed what you can accomplish within such a small tool in terms of making the admin part of my life easier. :-)